 Watch my video of how I’m preparing a super creamy carrot hummus dip in my fabulous KitchenAid Stand Mixer Mini!

-Serve it as an appetizer dip with naan bread, tortilla crisps or bread sticks.
-Hey, here’s another way to serve it: spread it on some fresh Moroccan flatbreads and top with canned sardines and a bunch of fresh mint and cilantro… Now that’s a sandwich of champions!!
+Oh hey, here’s another way to serve it: spread it on some fresh Moroccan flatbreads and top with canned sardines and a bunch of fresh mint and cilantro…

 Keep the hummus at room temperature if you are not serving it right away.
-If you put it in the fridge, it will go bland when it’s ice cold.
+If you put it in the fridge, that will kill those beautiful flavors and turn your hummus into a bland mash when it’s ice cold.

 - 10,5 oz fresh carrots (300 g), peeled and chopped

 - 9 oz canned chickpeas (250 g), drained weight

 Add the garlic, bay leaf, chili powder, garam masala, ground cumin, curry powder, 2 tablespoons of olive oil some salt to a saucepan.

 Place this over medium heat until the oil is hot.
 Then gently fry the garlic for 3 minutes.
 Don’t burn it.
 Also add the carrots.

 Stir and fry the carrot for a minute.
 Then add half a cup (120 ml) of water.